wp-plugins/open-table-widget/readme.txt

 Be sure to test the reservation form.
 While we've done our best to code it for use in different website environments, we provide this code "as-is" and make no warranties, representations, covenants or guarantees with regard to the reservation tools, and will not be liable for any direct, indirect, incidental or consequential damages or for loss of profit, revenue, data, business or use arising out of your use of the reservation tools.

 The developer of this plugin is in no way affiliated with Open Table the company or its affiliates.
-The code container herein is developed solely to give back to the WordPress community.
+The code contained herein is developed for free use and distribution in an effort to give back to the WordPress community.

 = Features =